 The faith and humility of partnering with God and surrendering ourselves to Him brings peace despite any of our challenges.
 Many of the suggestions here will help you stay in closer contact with your Savior even while you may continue to struggle with feelings of depression.

 Depression is a great refiner’s fire.
 Trust the Lord.
 Trust that He knows what He is doing with you and why He is doing it.
-Let Him refine you by willingly submitting to whatever He would have you go thru (see Mosiah 3:19).
+Let Him refine you by willingly submitting to whatever He would have you go through (see Mosiah 3:19).
 He may be simply developing compassion, endurance, patience, or a host of other Christlike characteristics, which we came here to develop.
-Trust that he loves you and knows what He’s doing with you.
+Trust that He loves you and knows what He’s doing with you.
 Know that He will consecrate your afflictions for your highest good (see 2 Nephi 2:2).

 I like to remind myself that God is a lot smarter than I am.
 His ways are higher and better than our ways (see Isaiah 55:9).
 I can truly say I’m so grateful now for my trial with depression.
 Because of it I have learned to turn to Him and turn my will over to Him.
 I have grown in so many ways and can now help others who struggle.
 With spiritual submission comes peace and eternal hope despite the difficulties in our lives.
 All of our difficulties are designed to turn us to Christ.
-I hope you will let that happen for you.
+I hope you will believe and let that happen for you.
 Consider this favorite quote about our mortal afflictions:

 “No pain that we suffer, no trial that we experience is wasted.
 It ministers to our education, to the development of such qualities as patience, faith, fortitude and humility.
-All that we suffer and all that we endure, especially when we endure it patiently, builds up our characters, purifies our hearts, expands our souls, and makes us more tender and charitable, more worthy to be called the children of God, . . . and it is through sorrow and suffering, toil and tribulation, that we gain the education that we come here to acquire”
+All that we suffer and all that we endure, especially when we endure it patiently, builds up our characters, purifies our hearts, expands our souls, and makes us more tender and charitable, more worthy to be called the children of God, . . . and it is through sorrow and suffering, toil and tribulation, that we gain the education that we come here to acquire.”

 “Mental Health By The Numbers,” National Alliance on Mental Illness, accessed September 20, 2012, https://www.nami.org/Learn-More/Mental-Health-By-the-Numbers.